Find out if you are at risk for PAD

 According to the American Heart Association, people with Type 2 Diabetes have a higher risk of developing atherosclerosis, which is the buildup of fatty deposits in the arteries.
 People that have both Type 2 Diabetes and Peripheral Artery Disease are four times more likely to require amputation.
 Smokers are at a higher risk than non-smokers of developing peripheral artery disease and they report and lower quality of life than non-smokers that have PAD.

-Take the Modern Vascular Peripheral Artery Disease (PAD) Quiz to determine if you may be at risk.
-This quiz considers risk factors that have been established by the American Heart Association for PAD.
-If the value of your score is greater than 10 on this assessment, then it indicates that you may be at greater risk for Peripheral Artery Disease.
+Take the Modern Vascular Peripheral Artery Disease (PAD) Risk Assessment Quiz to determine if you may be at risk for PAD.
+This assessment considers risk factors that have been established by the American Heart Association for PAD.
+If the value of your score is greater than 10 on this PAD quiz, then it indicates that you may be at greater risk for Peripheral Artery Disease.

 Know the Symptoms